North Dakota governor signs trans athlete bans into law

 In 2021, Burgum vetoed a nearly identical bill that would have banned transgender girls from playing on girls’ teams in public schools.
 Lawmakers didn’t have enough votes that year to override the veto.

 This year, lawmakers wrote new legislation to replicate and expand that bill — including at the college level.

-Those bills are now law.
+Republican Sen. Janne Myrdal, of Edinburg, supported the bills and argued that trans participation in sports could take away scholarship opportunities from female athletes who are cisgender, meaning their gender identity matches the sex they were assigned at birth.

+Democratic Sen. Ryan Braunberger, of Fargo, spoke against the bills on the Senate floor last week.
+He said in an interview with The Associated Press that this is scary time for his friends and family who are transgender.

 Trisha Ahmed is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Trisha Ahmed on Twitter: @TrishaAhmed15.